Digital Marketing to Healthcare Professionals: 5 Ways to Reach HCPs

 The advent of digital marketing in the life sciences realm was supposed to help.
 But HCPs are easily annoyed by poorly programmed campaigns, irrelevant content and spam-like behavior.
 In fact, according to a 2021 Accenture report, 64% of HCPs said they’re getting too much digital content, and 65% say digital marketers spam them.

-What is a digital marketer to do?
+How to market to healthcare professionals you may ask?
+What is a digital marketer to do when HCPs are so difficult to correlate with?
 Simple: connect with HCPs on their terms through digital experiences that empower them.
-Here are five ways marketers can connect with HCPs.

 1) Use On-Demand Experiences to Connect with HCPs

 Busy workdays and unpredictable schedules can make it difficult for anyone to attend a 60-minute live webinar.
 For HCPs, it’s almost impossible.
-That’s why on-demand webinars are so powerful: HCPs can attend the virtual event when they’re ready to from wherever they may be.
+That’s why on-demand webinars are a powerful way of marketing to HCPs.

 But the benefits of on-demand webinars don’t stop at simple playback.
-HCPs can interact with engagement tools, from polls and surveys to Q&As with key opinion leaders and more, and get the same experience on-demand as they would live.
+Healthcare professionals can interact with events through engagement tools, from polls and surveys to Q&As with key opinion leaders, and get the same experience on-demand as they would live.

-In fact, on-demand experiences are a great way to connect HCPs with KOLs.
-Done right, an on-demand attendee can simply ask a question in the Q&A tool and have their query sent off to the event’s KOL, who can then respond to the attendee via email.
+A great digital marketing strategy includes on-demand experiences as a tactic that connects healthcare professionals with the information they need and can include connecting them with KOLs.
+An on-demand attendee can ask a question in the Q&A tool and send their query to the event’s KOL, who can then email the attendee.